• Skip to primary navigation

 Cost of adoption:

 AI isn’t precisely a cheap technology to implement, especially in complex systems like the ones used in transportation.
-In fact, a recent report found out that more than half (53%) of global business and IT leaders think of the high costs of AI as a major deterrent for adoption.
-Considering the cost to hire development teams, purchase and engineer equipment, and train employees, this is a major hurdle that the industry will have to overcome.
+In fact, a recent report found that more than half (53%) of global business and IT leaders think of the high costs of AI as a major deterrent to adoption.
+Considering the cost to hire development teams, purchasing, and engineer equipment, and training employees, this is a major hurdle that the industry will have to overcome.

 System reliability: